yk-liu/yk-liu.github.io/_posts/2018-06-08-Statistical-mechanics/2018-06-08-Statistical-mechanics.md

 categories: Physics-study-notes
 tags: Statistical-mechanics First-Principle
 keywords: Statistical-mechanics First-Principle
 description: Class project.
 My attempt at building Statistical Mechanics from First Principles.
+I think Statistical Mechanics can be applied to distinguishable particles such as millions of footballs.
+This post tries to develop such Statistical Mechanics, especially on the entropy.
+This post is not finished.
 status: Archived
 ---